Data Informed Residual Reinforcement Learning for High-Dimensional Robotic Tracking Control: Parallel Computation of Approximate Solution

-To guarantee the weight convergence of \eqref{w update law}, as proved in \emph{Theorem \ref{Theorem weight convergence}}, the exploited experience data should be sufficient rich to satisfy the rank condition in the following assumption.
-This assumption can be realized by sequentially reusing experience data in practice \cite{li2021model}. \begin{assumption} Given an experience buffer $\mathfrak{B}_{i} := [Y_{i_{1}},...,Y_{i_{P_{i}}}] \in \mathbb{R}^{N_i \times P_i}$, there holds $rank(\mathfrak{B}_{i}) = N_i$. \end{assumption} \begin{theorem} Given Assumption~\ref{rank condition}, the NN weight learning error $\Tilde{W}_i$ converges to a small neighbourhood around zero. \end{theorem} \begin{proof} The proof is similar to our previous work \cite[Theorem 1]{li2021model}.
-Thus, it is omitted here for simplicity. \end{proof} The guaranteed weight convergence of $\hat{W}_i$ to $W_i^*$ in \emph{Theorem \ref{Theorem weight convergence}} permits us to use a computation-simple single critic NN learning structure for each subsystem, where the estimated critic NN weight $\hat{W}_i$ is directly used to construct the approximate optimal incremental control strategy:
+To guarantee the weight convergence of \eqref{w update law}, as proved in Lemma \ref{Theorem weight convergence}, the exploited experience data should be sufficiently rich to satisfy the rank condition in Assumption~\ref{rank condition}, which could be easily satisfied by sequentially reusing experience data \cite{li2021model}. \begin{assumption} Given an experience buffer $\mathfrak{B}_{i} = [Y_{i_{1}},...,Y_{i_{P_{i}}}] \in \mathbb{R}^{N_i \times P_i}$, there holds $rank(\mathfrak{B}_{i}) = N_i$. \end{assumption} \begin{lemma} Given Assumption~\ref{rank condition}, the NN weight learning error $\Tilde{W}$ converges to a small neighborhood around zero. \end{lemma} \begin{proof} The proof is similar to our previous work \cite{li2021model}, which relates with the optimal regulation control problem.
+Thus, it is omitted here due to page limits. \end{proof} The guaranteed weight convergence of $\hat{W}_i$ to $W_i^*$ presented in Lemma \ref{Theorem weight convergence} permits us to adopt a computation-simple single critic NN structure, where the estimated critic NN weight $\hat{W}_i$ is directly used to construct the approximate optimal incremental residual policy: